OnkarWaman/Contactless-Distance-Measurement-System/README.md

    ultrasonic sensor itself.
 3) Then the time of reflection is measured and using that distance is calculated.
-4) The that distance is displayed on lcd display
+4) Then that distance is displayed on lcd display

 This is overview of project